CoreyCole/datastar/LLM_context/alpine.ai.md

 ### Mouse Events

-Both Alpine.js and DataStar provide mechanisms for handling mouse events, but with slightly different syntax and capabilities.
+Both Alpine.js and Datastar provide mechanisms for handling mouse events, but with slightly different syntax and capabilities.

 #### Alpine.js